 Effective May 9, 1997, the Company adopted a Defined Contribution 401(k) and Profit Sharing Plan (the "401(k) Plan") for its United States and Canada employees.
 The 401(k) Plan covers all regular full-time and part-time employees who have completed three months of service and attained the age of twenty-one.
 United States employees can contribute up to 100 percent of their annual compensation but are limited to the maximum annual dollar amount allowable under the Internal Revenue Code.
 The 401(k) plan permits matching and discretionary employer contributions.
 The Company's matching contributions for its United States and Canada employees vest ratably over a five-year period.
-During the years ended December 31, 2012 and 2011, the Company contributed approximately \$0.1 million for each year to the 401(k) Plan for matching contributions.
+During the years ended December 31, 2013 and 2012, the Company contributed approximately \$0.1 million for each year to the 401(k) Plan for matching contributions.

 The Company also sponsors a non-U.S. defined benefit plan covering its employees in its Japan subsidiary (the "Benefit Plan").
-Pension benefits under the Benefit Plan are based on years of service and annual salary.
+Benefits under the Benefit Plan are based on years of service and annual salary.
 On July 1, 2012, the Company amended the Benefit Plan to convert the years of service and annual salary components of the Benefit Plan to a point system for position grade and years of service.
-The Company deferred a prior service cost gain of \$0.7 million and was reflected in the projected benefit obligation ("BPO") for the year ended December 31, 2012.
+The projected benefit obligation ("BPO") for the year ended December 31, 2012 included a prior service cost gain of \$0.7 million.
 The Company utilizes actuarial methods.
 Inherent in the application of these actuarial methods are key assumptions, including, but not limited to, discount rates and expected long-term rates of return on plan assets.
 Changes in the related Benefit Plan costs may occur in the future due to changes in the underlying assumptions, changes in the number and composition of plan participants, and changes in the level of benefits provided.
 The Company uses a measurement date of December 31 to evaluate and record any post-retirement benefits related to the Benefit Plan.